atyutyakin/java-many-maker/Backlog and notes.md

 # In progress...

+* Publish this on Github
+* Add categories to products.
-1. Create Recipe class, add there:
+* Create Recipe class, add there:
   * a list of recipe items, with product, qty;
   * mass of prepared dish from given amount of ingredients;
   * images and preparation steps, as a html page.
-2. Add some tests to project (check persistence)
+* Add some tests to project (check persistence)

 # Completed